 Simply put, an injunction is a court order which, at its most basic, either instructs a person (or organisation) to either take a certain action or, conversely, to desist from a specific action.
 Orders which compel an agency (a company, individual or similar) to adopt a particular course of action are known as mandatory injunctions.
 Conversely, where an agent is required not to do something, a prohibitory injunction is applied for.
 As a court order, an injunction is enforceable and there can be penalties such as fines, or even imprisonment, for non-compliance with stated requirements.

 There are numerous occasions on which an injunction can be ordered: the common principle which unites these circumstances is the need to ensure that none of the parties involved in a legal dispute is unfairly advantaged or disadvantaged by the other parties until the outcome of the dispute is known.
 Thus, injunctions may exist until a more permanent decision is given.
-As part of a judge’s verdict, they may also recommend an injunction, to prevent one side or the other accruing an unfair advantage retrospectively.
-Temporary injunctions are often issued to ensure a “level playing field” during a court case.
+As part of a judge’s decision, they may also recommend an injunction, to prevent one side or the other from accruing an unfair advantage retrospectively.
+Temporary injunctions are often issued to ensure a “level playing field” during a course of a legal action.

 Injunctions are flexible orders, which can be carefully tailored to meet the needs of a particular case.
-From what’s included in the order through to its duration and penalties for non-compliance, injunctions can be tailored to fit.
+From what’s included in the order through to its duration and penalties for non-compliance, a judge has at their disposal a broad spectrum of interim remedies.
 They may be temporary or permanent as well as having a wide range of different conditions attached to them.

 Injunctions are applied for and granted through the courts.
 They may be tabled at any stage of the trial proceedings or sought at a separate hearing either before or after the trial.